After more then 7 years of development here is the ScuiLib successor: HGui.

 - Off: each gadget state will be rendered directly, slower but with a lower memory footprint.

-- Each gadget class can be skinned globally
+- Each gadget class can have its own skin.

 - Support for icons inside gadgets with custom alignment and text adjustment